 The first home run on Veterans Field was hit by Arey Poston, who now serves on the American Legion World Series Executive Committee.
 Hall of Fame pitcher Gaylord Perry coached the Post 82 team here for a season.
-Past Post 82 Commander Thomas “Jack” Gardner asked current Coach Mike Grayson to take the coaching position five times before he found the magic phrasing to gain a “yes” answer.
+Past Post 82 Commander Thomas “Jack” Gardner asked recently retired Coach Mike Grayson to take the coaching position five times before he found the magic phrasing to gain a “yes” answer.
 On the sixth request, Jack said, “Do it as a favor to me for one year.”
 That was a smart move on Jack’s part; Mike agreed and marked his 30th season as head coach in 2021; he retired after the 2021 season.

 Post 82 began fielding an American Legion Baseball team in 1931.
 The Post 82 team won the state championship in 1942, 1945,1951,1957,1958, 2001 and 2014.
 The 1945 team took the regional and went on to claim the ALWS championship!

 Veterans Field and Keeter Stadium have a rich history that just keeps getting richer.
 You’re invited to become a part of the ongoing legacy.
 Join us, won’t you?